bhattsiddharth/NumDynInflation/README.md

 Matplotplib 3.6+

-Please make a folder named *data* in the same location as the scripts to save the simulation data in text files.
-Further, make a directory named *modes* within *data* to save simulation data of each mode of fluctuations.
+Please maintain the same directory structure as in this repository.
+Ensure that a folder named *data* is in the same location as the scripts to save the simulation data in text files.
+Further, a directory named *modes* is needed within *data* to save simulation data of each mode of fluctuations.
 Otherwise, please specify the location where you intend to save the data files wherever required in the scripts.